krrish-jindal/adv_teaching/README.md

 # adv_teach

-the required shot and make notes by themselves

 Our Idea is to develop a model to create a one-stop solution to encounter all these problems and make teacher's life a bit easier by doing all the redundant tasks for them to let them focus on the important teaching stuff...
 Our Project constitutes of 3 different modules -